 The swing-out conveyor belt is run by hydraulics.

-- The main conveyor belt and swing-out belt are run with the same valve. - The belts are timed, using a Hydraulic Oil Flow Regulator, so the swing-out will not overfeed the main belt.
+- The main conveyor belt and swing-out belt are run with the same valve. - The belts are timed, using a Hydraulic Oil Flow Regulator, so the main belt will not be overfed.